framanno/Get_next_line/README.md

 ### **Memory Allocation Failure**

 Whenever `malloc` is called, the code checks if the allocation was successful.
 If not, it returns `NULL` immediately, indicating an error.
 For instance, if `malloc` fails in `extract_line`, the function returns `NULL`.

+Certainly!
+Here's the updated **Credits** and **Bonus Files** sections, formatted to match the rest of the text and with an improved graphical touch for better presentation:

+---

+## **Credits**

+A special thanks goes to the following individuals and sources that greatly contributed to this project:

+- **girizzi** for his patience and support throughout the process.
+- **Lo Zarlo** for his help with debugging and for providing clear, humorous explanations of stuff I struggled with.
+- **Oceano** for his insightful YouTube videos that served as a fantastic learning resource.
+- The creators of **42gitbook**, the ultimate guide for 42 projects.

+Their contributions helped shape this work, and I am forever grateful for their wisdom and assistance.

+---

+## **Bonus Files**

+The **Bonus Files** provide a diverse mix of texts, showcasing a blend of humor, adventure, classic literature, and revolutionary ideals.
+Here’s a brief look at each:

+1. **fd0.txt**
+   A beautiful and humorous song by **Quartaumentata (4a+), "Vai, vai"**—a piece written in the Calabrese dialect.
+It’s a catchy and lively tune that gives insight into the unique linguistic and cultural aspects of Calabria.

+2. **fd1.txt**
+   The iconic soundtrack from **Monsters, Inc. (Monsters & Co.)**, a Disney-Pixar film.
+The best animated films ever made.

+3. **fd2.txt**
+   An excerpt from **Don Quijote de la Mancha**, greatest works of **Miguel de Cervantes**.
+“El que no sabe gozar de la ventura cuando le viene, no debe quejarse de la adversidad cuando la siente.”

+4. **fd3.txt**
+   The **Déclaration des Droits de l'Homme et du Citoyen **, **Révolution française,1789**.
+No need to add anything further

+---